 Blend in a bowl and store in an airtight glass mason jar.

 This one is key.
 Sunscreen is a top essential for healthy skin.
 There are so many sun protection options now, so no excuses.
-If you are a more natural beauty, I highly recommend two facial sunscreens that are light and toxic-free.
-The first is a mineral powder made by Bear’s Beauty and Hemp.
-This was featured in a BuddhiBox last year and it lasts forever!
+If you are a more natural beauty, I highly recommend facial sunscreens that are light and toxic-free.
+A mineral powder made by Bear’s Beauty and Hemp was featured in a BuddhiBox and it lasts forever!
 You can mix with your facial moisturizer, powder, or liquid foundation.
-The second is Lily Organic’s facial sunscreen.
 Chemical free, lightweight, and smells great!

 Keep these essential skincare tips in your beauty routine year round.
 They are healthy habits that will keep your skin glowing well past August.